gclayburg/buildfarm/README.md

 This project sets up a buildfarm on a Linux machine running Docker.

 This project automates the setup of of many tools so that you can start building and running your project.

+BuildFarm

 With this BuildFarm you will be able to
 - push your project to the BuildFarm git repository, and watch Jenkins build it
 - use the Jenkins pipeline build system without needing to deal with initial configuration.
 BuildFarm automates that.

+This is all done in docker containers so you gan get running quickly

 Under the covers the BuildFarm will automatically:
 - run Jenkins in a docker container